pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 - 1.5% error on data drawn from the same distribution as the training set that the algorithm has not seen
 - 10% error on the dev set

 In this case, you clearly have a data mismatch problem.
 To address this, you might try to make the training data more similar to the dev/test data.
-We discuss some techniques for this later.

 In order to diagnose to what extent an algorithm suffers from each of the problems 1-3 above, it will be useful to have another dataset.
-Specifically, rather than giving the algorithm all the available training data, you can split it into two subsets: The actual training set which the algorithm will train on, and a separate set, which we will call the “Training dev” set, that we will not train on.
+Specifically, rather than giving the algorithm all the available training data, you can split it into two subsets: The actual training set which the algorithm will train on, and a separate set, which we will call the **Training dev** set, that we will not train on.

 You now have four subsets of data: